Diatonic Harmony – A Game of Chance?

 The Different Ways of Being Minor

 One word about minor diatonic harmony.
-We tends to use most commonly three different types of minor scales in tonal music – harmonic minor, melodic minor and natural minor (relative minor).
+Composers use three different types of minor scales in tonal music – harmonic minor, melodic minor and natural minor (relative minor).
 The one we are really concerned with right now is the harmonic minor scale, which has a minor 3rd scale degree, a minor 6th scale degree and a raised 7th scale degree.
 Listen to the difference between the three scales.

 Harmonic Minor Scale